The Boys in Company C: Plot

-In January 1968, Company C is ordered by its commanding officer to throw (lose) a soccer game against a team of South Vietnamese in order to bolster the morale of their ally.
-The Americans are told that if they lose, they will see no more combat; if they win, they will be sent to Khe Sanh.
-Despite everything, the Americans win.
-The game ends with a Vietcong attack, during which Foster heroically throws himself on a grenade to save some children.
+In January 1968, Company C is ordered to throw (lose) a soccer game against a team of South Vietnamese to bolster the morale of their ally.
+The company commander promises no more combat if they agree, but if they win, they'll go to fight at Khe Sanh.
+The Americans play to win and the game ends with a Viet Cong attack.
+The pacifistic Bisbee snaps and opens fire on the VC, to be killed by return fire.
+Foster throws himself on a grenade to save some children.
+Fazio weeps over Foster's death.